 So who was right?
 The judge or the jury foreman?

 Recall, if you are a Californian, that our state Constitution requires a trial by jury in condemnation cases, and the judge can’t interfere with that (see Metropolitan Water District v.
 Campus Crusade for Christ, where our Supreme Court had to explain that principle to a trial court judge).
-And trial by jury means that the jury — not the judge — is the trier of credibility.
+And trial by jury means that the jury — not the judge — is the trier of witness credibility.

 Full disclosure.
 We were involved in the Campus Crusade for Christ case — it was our swan song as an appellate lawyer, the last case of ours as an appellate lawyer, although Norman Matteoni argued it.
 It made our exit from practice pretty cool.